 Downsizer Contributions and Transfer balance cap and taxation

-The transfer balance cap, currently at $1.9 million, limits the amount you can transfer to a super income stream or pension.
+The transfer balance cap, currently set at $2.0 million, limits how much you can move into a super income stream or pension.

 Downsizer Contributions and Social Security